sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-03-Nikhil-Bhatt-week09.md

 ## Acknowledgments

 Thanks again to my mentors and the Sugar Labs community for feedback and support!
-Looking forward to next week’s frontend PR features.
+Looking forward to next week.